 Opening hours: 24 hours

 Tanjung Ria Kitchen, Hyatt Regency Kinabalu

-Serve one of the best buffet in town.
-Their must try food is the Oxtail Assam Pedas and Indian Naan.
+Serve one of the best buffets in town.
+Their must-try food is the Oxtail Assam Pedas and Indian Naan.

 Location: Jalan Datuk Salleh Sulong, Hyatt Regency Kinabalu

 ASquare Kota Kinabalu